 Now we will be measuring for the height of your door.
 Starting on the left side, measure from the inside edge of Trim C (blue) to the top of the Door Sill (green) where you'd expect the screen door and sill to meet.
 If your door sill is slanted, measure to the lowest part of the sill that will rest beneath the screen door.
 Try to be as accurate as possible.
 Record the left side measurement as Measurement 4.
 Repeat the process for the right side.
 Record the right side measurement as Measurement 5.
 If the two measurements vary, use the tallest of the two.
 This is your Actual Height.

 Now you get to pick your Screen Frame Option.
-Premium doors come standard with a removable aluminum frame in your choice of either Bronze or White.
-In this example, the frame color is white, as shown below.
-Standard series doors are also available with a rolled-in screen option.
-For more details, please visit our Door Features page here.
+All of our screen doors come standard with a removable aluminum frame in your choice of either Bronze or White.
+In this example, the frame color is bronze, as shown below.

 For your screen, you can choose from one of our three options:

-- No-See-Um: These screens are made of a tightly woven fiberglass mesh that blocks out even the tiniest insects, making this screen perfect for those that live in areas prone to bugs.
+- Fiberglass Plus: These screens are made of a tightly woven fiberglass mesh that blocks out even the tiniest insects.
+This screen offers both good visibility and strength.

 - Super Screen: This is the strongest, most durable screen we offer.
 Designed with pet owners in mind, the Super Screen is tear resistant and will last twice as long as our standard option.
 Keep in mind that viewing through this screen is slightly more obstructed than our Select Series option due to the extra thickness of the material.